 Quite the opposite.
 When you hold yourself back from rescuing people from life’s normal ups and downs, you allow them the opportunity to build strength.
 Something that can never be taken away.

 Today, I am thankful for every hardship, for every challenge, for every hard fought battle.
 Why?
 For they have chiseled in me, an inner strength that rises up – every single time I meet a new difficulty.

-In this video I share the vicarious trauma and compassion fatigue I encountered early in my career as a young psychologist.
-And how this led to my current work in stress resilience and thriving under pressure (topic of my TEDx Talk).
+In the video above I share how the vicarious trauma I experienced early in my career as a young psychologist led to my current work in positive psychology, stress resilience, posttraumatic growth, and thriving under pressure (topic of my TEDx Talk).

 Which challenges have created your greatest strengths?
 Which difficulties have paved the way for your best opportunities?